Pikacnu/BiliBili-Disocrd-Embed/README.md

 - Set to `false` for local caching of video downloads before transmission.
 - Set to `true` to use Cloudflare Worker as the video transmission medium.

 Recommended to use with [bilibili-downloader-cloudflare-worker](https://github.com/Pikacnu/bilibili-downloder-cloudflare-worker/tree/master).
+**Note**: This method is recommended for short videos.
+Long videos may not work due to unknown issues.

 ---

 ### Method 4: Direct Response Transmission
 Use the `./src/direct_send_to_response` script to directly transmit the `durl` as a response to the requester.
+**Note**: This method is recommended for short videos.

 ---